-8.17 As the CPI is compiled quarterly, the prices of most goods and services in the regimen are collected once each quarter.
+8.19 As the CPI is compiled quarterly, the prices of most goods and services are collected once each quarter.
 Prices of goods and services that are considered to be volatile (i.e. likely to change more than once during a quarter) are collected more frequently.
-A few items are priced only once a year, either because that is the known frequency that prices are reviewed (e.g. council rates) or because of seasonal availability (e.g. football matches).
+A few items are priced only once a year, either because that is the known frequency that prices are reviewed (e.g. council property rates) or because of seasonal availability (e.g. football matches).
 The general approach is to price each item as frequently as is necessary to ensure that reliable measures of quarterly price change can be calculated.
-Information about the frequency of collection for the various products in the index is included in the following detailed descriptions of each CPI group.
-These sections describe in more detail the price collection methodology used in each of the eleven CPI groups.
-A brief description is provided of the group's index structure, the products priced, the frequency of collection and the types of outlets from which the prices are collected.
-Collection issues specific to each group are also highlighted.